 Maritime shipping and commercial aviation contribute significantly to the global economy, making up about 16% and 4% of global GDP, respectively.
 Ships move 80-90% of the world's goods, and aviation transported 4.5 billion passengers annually at its peak before COVID-19 in 2019.
-However, both modes contribute a growing share of CO2 emissions.
+However, both modes contribute a growing share of carbon dioxide (CO2) emissions.

 Without urgent action, aviation and shipping will contribute a growing proportion of GHGs.

 The use of passenger aviation is incredibly concentrated, too — in 2018, only 2 to 4% of the global population flew internationally.
-High-income countries are responsible for the largest share of aviation emissions — the U.S. alone contributes about 23%.
-The next largest emitter is China, at just over 10%.
+High-income countries are responsible for the largest share of aviation emissions.
+The United States alone contributes about 23%, and the next largest emitter is China at just over 10%.

-In 2019, short-haul, medium-haul and long-haul flights all emitted equal shares of CO2 emissions.
+In 2019, short-, medium-, and long-haul flights all emitted equal shares of CO2 emissions.
 Where possible, it is ideal to replace short-haul flights with bus or rail trips.

-Maritime shipping accounts for almost 3% of global GHG emissions.
-Roughly 85% of these emissions come from international shipping — the transport of goods by container ships, bulk carrier ships and tankers.
+Maritime shipping accounts for almost 3% of global greenhouse gas (GHG) emissions.
+Roughly 85% of these emissions come from international shipping — the transport of goods by container ships, bulk carrier ships, and tankers.

 Several new options for zero-emission aviation and shipping are emerging, but they need to be deployed at scale as soon as possible.

-Shipping and aviation in a 1.5 degrees C world will constitute an efficient, well-run movement of people and goods with minimal CO2 emissions.
+Shipping and aviation in a 1.5 degrees C (2.7 degrees F) world will constitute an efficient, well-run movement of people and goods with minimal CO2 emissions.
 To accomplish this, the world must decrease travel via planes using fossil fuel and ships using heavy fuel oil.